 And a CNN article suggested that Durham had apparently found no wrongdoing by Obama-era intelligence officials who worked outside of the FBI.

 Durham appears to have come full circle.
 Having started with looking at the origins of the FBI’s Russia–Trump probe, his investigation broadened considerably, only to return and refocus on FBI officials.

 Durham did, however, petition a British court to compel Steele to produce documents, and on Dec.
 31, 2020, Durham issued a subpoena for the Brookings Institution’s records on its former staff member Igor Danchenko, the primary sub-source for the Steele dossier.
 These actions appear to leave open the possibility that Steele and Danchenko remain on Durham’s radar.

 Durham’s investigation has always fallen under the jurisdiction of the DOJ.
-Biden’s new appointees, which included many of the same people who had promoted the Russia–Trump collusion narrative, raises concerns of potential political interference.
+Biden’s new appointees, who included many of the same people who had promoted the Russia–Trump collusion narrative, raise concerns of potential political interference.